 NLF: Boards must first charge all quality improvement expenditures resulting from a local match against their CCQ grants.
 When the CCQ grant is fully obligated, Boards may request approval from TWC to charge the expenditures against their CCF grant.

-NLF: To request TWC approval to spend CCF funds on or obligate them for quality improvement activities, Boards must submit the Workforce Grants and Contracts—Contract Action Request (CAR) request form to the Board’s assigned TWC grant manager by email to CAR@twc.texas.gov.
-Boards will receive an email by the next business day confirming that the request was received and will receive an email within 14 days stating whether the request is approved or denied, or whether additional information or negotiation is required.
+NLF: To request TWC approval to obligate or spend CCF funds for quality improvement activities, a Board must submit the Workforce Grants and Contracts—Contract Action Request (CAR) request form to the Board’s assigned TWC grant manager by email to CAR@twc.texas.gov.
+Boards that submit requests will receive an email by the next business day confirming that the request was received and will receive an email within 14 days stating whether the request is approved or denied, or whether additional information or negotiation is required.

 NLF: Boards must be aware that the full CCM grant amount is included in performance target setting.
-Boards may charge expenditures for quality improvement activities against CCM grants, provided that they can afford to do so while still meeting direct care performance targets.
+Boards may charge expenditures for quality improvement activities against CCM grants, provided that they can afford to do so while still meeting direct-care performance targets.

+NLF: Boards must notify TWC of plans to use CCM funds for quality improvement activities by submitting the Workforce Grants and Contracts—Contract Action Request (CAR) request form to the Board’s assigned TWC grant manager by email to CAR@twc.texas.gov.
+The grant manager will work with TWC Finance staff members to enable reporting through the Cash Draw and Expenditure Reporting (CDER) system for quality improvement expenditures against the CCM grant.

 INQUIRIES:

 Send inquiries regarding this WD Letter to childcare.programassistance@twc.texas.gov.